GeekAbdelouahed/flutter_network_image/README.md

-# ImageProvider for flutter with retry mechanism

-## flutter_network_image
+# flutter_network_image

-flutter_network_image is a flutter package that provides a robust ImageProvider that automatically retries failed network image loads, ensuring smooth image loading on mobile and web platforms.
+flutter_network_image is a flutter package that provides an ImageProvider automatically retries failed network image loads, ensuring smooth image loading on mobile and web platforms.

 Example: